 Only in the late 19th century, as Smithsonian Institution investigators developed careful methodologies and reliable records, did the period of scientific investigation of the mounds and their builders begin.
 Silverberg follows these excavations and then recounts the story they revealed of the origins, development, and demise of the mound builder culture.

-Robert Silverberg, author of such science fiction classics as Lord Valentine’s Castle, also writes books reflecting his special interest in myth, history, archaeology, and anthropology.
+Robert Silverberg, a renowned science fiction author and recipient of multiple Hugo and Nebula Awards, also writes books reflecting his special interest in myth, history, archaeology, and anthropology.
+More info →

 Save 20% ($17.56)

 Permission to photocopy or include in a course pack via Copyright Clearance Center